Bristol Bay Fisheries Report: June 21, 2024

 Egegik

-No fish were caught in Egegik yesterday, the season’s cumulative catch still sits at 21,941.
-So far, Egegik drifters have caught 62.7% of the season’s total catch, and setnetters have caught 37.3%.
+Things in Egegik are certainly picking up, with a catch of 97,020 fish yesterday, bringing the cumulative catch to 181,103, with an average drift delivery of 495 fish.
+So far, Egegik drifters have caught 88.2% of the season’s total catch, and setnetters have caught 11.8%.

 The Egegik district’s inshore run this season is forecasted to be about 5.5 million sockeye salmon and the river’s escapement goal is 800,000 to 2 million fish.